chamilo/docs/teacher-guide/course_settings/e-mail_notifications.md

 ![](../../.gitbook/assets/images243.png)

-_Illustration 174: Course settings – E-mail notifications_
+_Illustration: Course settings – E-mail notifications_

 In this section, you can choose to receive an e-mail notification if: